 Note: A link title is only revealed on mouse hover, which means that people relying on keyboard controls or touchscreens to navigate web pages will have difficulty accessing title information.
 If a title's information is truly important to the usability of page, then you should present it in a manner that will be accessible to all users, for example by putting it in the regular text.

 Active learning: creating your own example link

-Active learning time: we'd like you to create an HTML document using your local code editor (our getting started template would do just fine.)
+Create an HTML document using your local code editor and our getting started template.

-- Inside the HTML body, try adding one or more paragraphs or other types of content you already know about.
+- Inside the HTML body, add one or more paragraphs or other types of content you already know about.

-- Turn some of the content into links.
+- Change some of the content into links.

 - Include title attributes.

 As mentioned before, almost any content can be made into a link, even block-level elements.
 If you have an image you want to make into a link, use the

 <a> element and reference the image file with the